adama-development/adama-web/README.md

 Before release, don't forget to do a full build in order to validate all code base !

-	grunt
+	gulp clean css js --type production

 The release process tag the source control and update project version :

-	grunt release
+	gulp tag

-The project use [grunt-release](https://github.com/geddski/grunt-release) for its versionning an tag process.
+The project use [gulp-release-tasks](https://www.npmjs.com/package/gulp-release-tasks) for its versionning an tag process.